kronotitans/jwt-mysql-automation/README.md

 ## Support

 For deployment issues, see [DEPLOYMENT.md](DEPLOYMENT.md).
-For technical issues, check the logs and container health status.
+For technical issues, check the logs and container health status..